MetricDuck — Financial Analysis MCP server

 ## Tools

-- browse_company (Browse Companies) - Entity-axis navigation primitive — the front door for company research.
+- browse_company (Browse Companies) - Entity-axis navigation primitive — an orientation map for one company.

 **When to use:**